-- This water heater is only intended to be operated by persons who have the experience or the knowledge and the capabilities to do so. - This water heater is not intended to be operated by persons with reduced physical, sensory or mental capabilities i.e. the infirm, or by children.
-Children should be supervised to ensure they do not interfere with the water heater. - If the electrical supply conduit to the water heater is damaged, it must be replaced by a qualified person in order to avoid a hazard.
+- "Electric Boosting" on page 10, and - "How Hot Should the Water Be?" on page 11, and - "Hotter Water Increases the Risk of Scald Injury" on page 11. - This water heater is only intended to be operated by persons who have the experience or the knowledge and the capabilities to do so. - This water heater is not intended to be operated by persons with reduced physical, sensory or mental capabilities i.e. the infirm, or by children.
+Children should be supervised to ensure they do not interfere with or play with or at the water heater. - If the electrical supply conduit to the water heater is damaged, it must be replaced by a qualified person in order to avoid a hazard.
 Phone your nearest Solahart Dealer to arrange for an inspection. - This water heater uses 220 V 240 V a.c. electrical power for operation of the control systems and the electrically operated components.
-The removal of the access cover(s) will expose 220 V 240 V a.c. wiring.
-They must only be removed by a qualified person. - This water heater is supplied with a thermostat, two over-temperature energy cut-outs and a combination temperature pressure relief valve.
+The removal of the access covers will expose 220 V 240 V a.c. wiring.
+They must only be removed by a qualified person.
+Do not operate the water heater with any of the covers removed. - This water heater is supplied with a thermostat, two over-temperature energy cut-outs and a combination temperature pressure relief valve.
 These devices must not be tampered with or removed.
 The water heater must not be operated unless each of these devices is fitted and is in working order.